input-output-hk/catalyst-voices/docs/src/catalyst-standards/draft-cips/x509-role-registration-metadata/cip-509B.md

 Role registration data is further divided into:

 1. [A Role number](#role-number)
-2. An Optional reference to the roles signing key
+2. An [Optional reference](#reference-to-a-role-signing-key) to the roles signing key
-3. An Optional reference to the roles encryption key
+3. An [Optional reference](#reference-to-a-role-encryption-key) to the roles encryption key
-4. An optional reference to the on-chain payment key to use for the role.
+4. An [optional reference](#on-chain-payment-key-reference) to the on-chain payment key to use for the role.
-5. And an optional dApp defined set of role specific data.
+5. And [an optional](#role-extended-data-keys) dApp defined set of role specific data.

 #### Role Number

 All roles, except for Role 0, are defined by the dApp.

-Role 0 is the primary role and is used to sign the metadata.
+Role 0 is the primary role and is used to sign the metadata and declare on-chain/off-chain identity linkage.
 All compliant implementations of this specification use Role 0 in this way.

+dApps can extend what other use cases Role 0 has, but it will always be used to secure the Role registrations.

+For example, in Catalyst Role 0 is a basic voters role.
+Voters do not need to register for any other role to have basic interaction with project Catalyst.

+The recommendation is that Role 0 be used by dApps to give the minimum level of access the dApp requires and other extended roles are defined as Role 1+.

 #### Reference to a role signing key